microsoft/NOTSOFAR1-Challenge/README.md

 ### Windows Users
 This project is compatible with **Linux** only, Windows users should use WSL2 to run it. <br>
 Follow the instructions in the [WSL2 Installation Guide](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL2 on your machine. <br>
-And install Ubuntu 20.04 from the [Microsoft Store](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab). <br>
+Next, install Ubuntu 20.04 from the [Microsoft Store](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab). <br>

 Alternatively, you can run and work on the project in a [devctonainer](https://containers.dev/) using, for example, the [Dev Containers VSCode Extension](https://code.visualstudio.com/docs/devcontainers/containers).